On minimum integer representations of weighted games: Introduction

-Their example has four types of players (a type here is an element of a partition of $N$ formed by equivalent voters), and each type contains players with the same weights excepting for the last type, which contains players with weights $3$ and $2$.
-To our knowledge it is not known whether there exist weighted games without a unique representation in integers with less than either two or three types of players.
+To our knowledge it is not known whether there exist weighted games without a {\mirep} with either two or three types of players.
 The main goal of this paper is to ascertain what occurs for these two cases, filling the existing gap in the theory of weighted games.
-Previously to the Muroga et~al.{}`s example, Isbell \cite{Isb59} had exhibited a remarkable $12$-player example in which the affected players are not symmetric.
-Thus, even if we additionally require that all players of equal type have equal weights, the existence of a unique minimum integer representation preserving types is not necessarily implied.
-Similar questions emerge to be important in this more restrictive context.
-Freixas and Molinero \cite{FrMo09, FrMo10} uncovered several cases with as few as $9$~players and checked the nonexistence of such examples for less than 9 players, see also \cite{min_weights}.
+Previous to Muroga et~al's example, Isbell \cite{Isb59} had exhibited a remarkable $12$-player example in which the affected players are not symmetric.
+Thus, even if we additionally require that all players of equal type have equal weights, the existence of a {\mireppt} is not guaranteed.
+Freixas and Molinero \cite{FrMo09, FrMo10} uncovered several cases of weighted games without a {\mireppt} with as few as $9$~players and checked the nonexistence of such examples for less than $9$ players; see also \cite{min_weights}.
 All the examples they listed have at least $5$~types of players.
-It concerns us to ascertain what occurs for less than $5$~types.
-We would like to remark that homogeneous games admit a unique minimal representation as shown by Ostmann~\cite{0628.90100}.
+So quite naturally, we want to ascertain what occurs for less than $5$~types.
+We would like to remark that homogeneous games\footnote{A weighted game is called \textit{homogeneous} if it admits a representation where all minimal winning coalitions have the same weight.} admit a {\mirep} as shown by Ostmann~\cite{0628.90100}.

-A natural third purpose emerges to be significant, whenever it does not exist a minimum integer representation for a weighted game in either of the two above described situations.
-In these situations, at least two integer representations become minimal, but is it possible to generate weighted games with more than two minimal representations?
-And, further, is it possible to construct a weighted game with some established number of minimal integer representations?
-As far as we know, all the examples showed until now without minimum integer representations (either preserving types or not) have only two minimal elements.
-Additional results we introduce here concern: bounds on the number of non-isomorphic weighted games depending on the number of voters and on the number of types of voters, and the existence of a weighted game in minimum integer representation for any pair of two coprime integer weights.
+A natural third issue emerges to be significant, whenever there does not exist a {\mirep} for a weighted game (either preserving types or not).
+In that situation at least two integer representations are minimal, but is it possible to generate weighted games with more than two minimal representations?
+Since integer representations which attain the minimum possible sum of weights are minimal, we ask more generally for constructions of weighted games with an arbitrary number of {\msirep s}.
+As far as we know, all the previously published examples without a {\mirep} (either preserving types or not) have only two {\msirep s}.
+Additional results, we introduce here, comprise: bounds on the number of non-isomorphic weighted games as a function of the number of voters and the number of types of voters, and the existence of a weighted game in {\mirep} for any pair of two coprime integer weights.